Halifax-Learning/documentation/README.md

 ```

 It will format all the files in the `src` directory based on the rules specified in `.prettierrc` file (we will not really use this command, because we will use the VSCode extension).

+Tips:

+-   Use `Organize Imports` command in VSCode to sort imports for python files (requires `isort` extension).

 <br>